 When Amara moves and discovers that nobody has seen bats there for a long time, she discovers that it’s because too many trees are being cut down.
 Soon, she’s engaging her whole community in a plan to save the bats!
 This book reminds us all that we have a role to play in protecting earth and its creatures and that nobody is too small to make a difference.

 Looking for more Halloween reads?
-Don’t miss If Your Babysitter is a Bruja, Beatrice Likes the Dark, Halloween is Coming!, Pick a Pumpkin, Hardly Haunted, or 10 Spooky Pumpkins.
+Don’t miss A Spoonful of Frogs, If Your Babysitter is a Bruja, Beatrice Likes the Dark, Halloween is Coming!, Pick a Pumpkin, Hardly Haunted, or 10 Spooky Pumpkins.

 Little Witch Hazel: a Year in the Forest

 Author/Illustrator: Phoebe Wahl | Publisher: Tundra Books